Welcome to Sacred Heart College Curriculum Overview

 Year 11 Student Curriculum

-- Students can choose 2 course in addition to the compulsory courses.
+- Students can choose 2 courses in addition to the compulsory courses.
 NCEA Level 1 optional courses.

 - A course from each of Religious Studies, English, Science and Mathematics are compulsory for NCEA Level 1.
 NCEA Level 1 core courses